Platform Usage Contract

 1.2. to refrain from any action which is illegal or may directly and/or indirectly infringe any market behaviour rules or regulations, including but not limited to REMIT; and,

-1.3. to refrain from any actions that lead or could lead to the damaging or reduction in effectiveness of the PRISMA Capacity Platform, that can be linked to an attack on the information system such as, but not limited to, spam, virus, brute forcing, Trojan horse attack, denial of service attack, ping of death attack, sniffing and spoofing and dictionary attack.
+1.3. to refrain from any actions that lead or could lead to the damaging or reduction in effectiveness of the PRISMA Platform, that can be linked to an attack on the information system such as, but not limited to, spam, virus, brute forcing, Trojan horse attack, denial of service attack, ping of death attack, sniffing and spoofing and dictionary attack.

-3. Customers, User Administrators and their respective Users are not allowed to execute through PRISMA any transaction in Financial Instruments.
-If nevertheless PRISMA finds that a Customer, their User Administrator(s) and/or the respective User(s) try to execute a transaction in Financial Instruments, their respective transactions shall be rejected and the Customer, User Administrators and its User(s) may be deactivated from the Secondary Market functionalities on the PRISMA Capacity Platform.
+3. Customers, their User Administrators and the respective Users are not allowed to execute through PRISMA any transaction in Financial Instruments.
+If nevertheless PRISMA finds that a Customer, their User Administrator(s) and/or the respective User(s) try to execute a transaction in Financial Instruments, their respective

 4. In case of infringements of the preceding paragraphs, Art.
-13, Art.
-14 and Art.
-15 apply.
+16, Art.
+17 and Art.
+18 apply.

-2. PRISMA shall notify the affected Customers in due time of maintenance measures carried out on the PRISMA Capacity Platform.
-A schedule for planned maintenance will be published on the platform regularly.
+2. PRISMA shall notify the affected Customers in due time of maintenance measures carried out on the PRISMA Platform.
+A schedule for planned maintenance will be published on the Platform regularly.
 Information about unplanned maintenance will be published as an Urgent Market Message on our website and as RSS feed and made available to the Customers without undue delay on the Platform and via established electronically means.

 3. If PRISMA is unable to resolve situations within the meaning of para.
 1 within a reasonable time or at reasonably justifiable expenses, PRISMA shall use reasonable efforts to propose an alternative or interim solution to the Customers in order to meet their needs.